εὐεξία (evexia)

 If I’m Christian, what does going to counseling say about my faith?

-As you start to understand your story — where your habits, thought patterns, and coping mechanisms came from — you begin to notice what in your life has been built around protecting yourself, not trusting God.
+As you begin to start understanding your story, you may begin to notice what in your life has been built around protecting yourself, not trusting God.

 Counseling isn’t a substitute for prayer, Scripture, or a relationship with Jesus.
 But it can help you engage in those things with your whole heart and grow in Christlikeness.